Medieval Studies (Adv Cert)

 - A reading knowledge of Latin (or Greek where appropriate).

 - A reading knowledge of two vernacular languages (other than English).

 - Upon completion of all course and language requirements, the student must pass comprehensive exams in the two minor fields.

-Upon the successful completion of these requirements and a successful defense of a dissertation written under a mentor from the major department, the student will receive the Doctoral Certificate in Medieval Studies at Commencement ceremonies when the Ph.D. is awarded.
+Upon the successful completion of these requirements and a successful defense of a dissertation written under a mentor from the major department, the student will receive the doctoral-level Advanced Certificate in Medieval Studies at Commencement ceremonies when the Ph.D. is awarded.